pedalpete/it/readme.md

 time has been waited.

 ##### formatInput (function) optional
-If defined, favorit will run the formatInput function and the output will be written to the device.
+If defined, Favor will run the formatInput function and the output will be written to the device.

 An example of an i2c component is
 ```